jvalenzuela/atform/doc/source/intro.rst

   python minimal.py

-If the requisite software was installed successfully, the output PDFs will be created in the pdf folder within the same location as the source script.
+If the requisite software was installed successfully, the output PDFs will be created in the :file:`pdf` folder within the same location as the source script.